 The $1000 Bill As A Collector’s Item

-Given the spasticity of the $1000 dollar bill, unsurprisingly they have a collector’s value.
+Given the spasticity of the one thousand dollar bill, unsurprisingly they have a collector’s value.
 For those that are in extremely good condition you can expect to pay around $4,000 dollars (yes, that’s quadruple their face value!); however for one that is of that age, and for it to be in fine condition, is a rare find indeed.
 However you can purchase $1000 bills at lesser values, if you are willing to compromise on quality.

 [Make Sure To Read This: Interesting Ideas On Gold Bullions For Ira And Investment In Coins]